growerp/growerpuntil20220814/README.md

 # GrowERP Admin App

-GrowERP Flutter frontend component for Android, IOS and Web using Flutter.
+GrowERP Flutter frontend component for Android, IOS and Web using Flutter on Ofbiz or Moqui.

-Major system configuration file in /assets/cfg/app_settings.json here you can set either Moqui or Apache OFBiz system
+System configuration file in /assets/cfg/app_settings.json here you can set either Moqui or Apache OFBiz system

-Under development.
-several branches with different products, all using Flutter:

 This admin branch contains all basicfunctions: